Hair Loss Medication in Singapore Guide – Oral Minoxidil & Finasteride

 Interestingly, while DHT destroys hair on our scalp, it also causes hair growth in some other parts of our bodies such as the chest, back and other areas.
 This is the reason why many hairy men are also bald.

 What Hair Loss Medications Are Available In Singapore?

-Thankfully, there are effective medications available that can reduce, and even reverse the progression of Male Pattern Hair Loss.
-This means that hair loss can be reduced and hair growth can be promoted in certain cases.
+Thankfully, there are effective medications available that can reduce and even reverse the progression of Male Pattern Hair Loss.
+With these medications, we can not only reduce hair loss but achieve hair regrowth too in certain cases.

-Technically, Minoxidil does not stop hair loss.
-Instead, it actively promotes the growth of hairs by causing hairs in a resting state (telogen phase) to shed and replace them with new hairs in the growing phase (anagen phase).
+Note: Minoxidil causes hairs in a resting state (telogen phase) to shed and replace with new hairs in the growing phase (anagen phase).